sabnzbd/sabnzbd.github.io/wiki/extra/access_denied.md

 ```

-## Only API access from Internet
+## Only allow API access from Internet (no WebGUI)

-If you only want to give access to the API interface (so no Web access), select one of the first "API" options in the SABnzbd's WebGUI
+If you only want to give access to the API interface (so no Web access), select one of the first "API" options in the SABnzbd's WebGUI.
+If you don't know what this means, don't use this option.

 # Very advanced (danger zone)